dvd-dev/hilo/info.md

 ### Energy meters

 Energy meters are a new feature of this integration.
-We used to manually generate them with template sensors and automation but they now have been fully integrated into the Hilo integration.
+We used to manually generate them with template sensors and automation, but they now have been fully integrated into the Hilo integration.

 #### Warning